victortapiag/iframedemo/custom-login/README.md

 With variables set, start the app server:

 ```
-npm run custom-login-server
+node okta-hosted-login/server.js
 ```

-Now navigate to http://localhost:8080 in your browser.
+Now navigate to http://localhost:3000 in your browser.

 If you see a home page that prompts you to login, then things are working!
 Clicking the **Log in** button will render a custom login page, served by the Express application, that uses the Okta Sign-In Widget to perform authentication.